zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    * - | ``billingEmail``
        | string
      - Optional – The email address of the customer.
-This is used when handling invalid transactions (wrong amount transferred, transfer of expired or cancelled payments, et cetera).
+This is used when handling invalid transactions (wrong amount transferred, transfer of expired or canceled payments, et cetera).

 Credit card
 """""""""""